matkosoric/deploy-databricks-with-terraform/README.md

 # Deploy Databricks on Azure with Terraform - minimal setup

-This is a minimal example for deploying Databricks cluster on Azure.
+This is a minimal example for deploying Databricks service on Azure.
-Minimal number of nodes will be 1, and maximum 5.
+The smallest number of nodes in the cluster will be 1, and maximum 5.
 Node type will be the smallest one, and Spark version the latest one with long term support.

 Several manual steps are necessary to configure Terraform with Azure Service Principal.